 "Who wants to get shot next, huh?!"
 I yelled, challenging them with my eyes, but still they didn't back down.
 The sound of a sword being unsheathed came from behind me as well as a strong voice saying, "Get lost, Fire-sucking freaks, or do I have to unleash Ragnorok upon you?"

 I watched, astonished as they reluctantly backed away, taking Marcilus with them.
-A guy and a girl around my age came up to me; the guy had messy blue hair, cerulean eyes, and wore a blue jacket trimmed with silver that he wore unzipped, a mesh-like body-armor underneath, pants with two straps hanging around the pockets, and metal boots.
-A large sword, probably as long and wide as me in his grasp.
-His female companion was attractive, dark green hair cut to her shoulders, amethyst eyes that took in every detail of me, but seemed to focus on my gun.
+A guy and a girl around my age came up to me; the guy had messy blue hair, cerulean eyes, and wore a blue jacket trimmed with silver that he wore unzipped, a black shirt underneath, pants with two straps hanging around the pockets, and metal boots.
+A large sword, probably as long and wide as me was in his grasp.
+His female companion was attractive, vivid green hair cut to her shoulders, silver eyes that took in every detail of me, but seemed to focus on my gun.
 A chainmail vest was protecting her body, along with shoulder pads, gauntlets, leggings, and boots.

-The boy, who was a couple inches smaller than me, nodded at my pistol, "That is quite the weapon you have there.
+The boy, who was several inches smaller than me, nodded at my pistol, "That is quite the weapon you have there.
 Not from around here, are you?"

 "No," I replied, holding the gun up to the sky in an idle position, "But I'm gonna get back home, so don't get in my way, or I'll blow both your brains out."